Category Archives: James Mason

 Finally, James Mason has little to do as Colonel Seibert other than serve as second fiddle to Peck.

 The locales are a big win since they add an international vibe and relevance.
-Geographies such as Germany, Paraguay, Austria, and rural Pennsylvania, United States are featured which lofts the film up tremendously.
+Geographies such as Germany, Paraguay, Austria, and rural Pennsylvania, United States, are featured, which greatly elevate the film.

 Oscar Nominations: Best Actor-Laurence Olivier, Best Film Editing, Best Original Music Score